cdl-saarland/MemInstrument-Runtime/softbound/src/README.md

 Currently, crashes will occur when the instrumentation is configured to ensure spatial+temporal, but the run-time is configured for something else.
 Make sure to configure them the same way.

-TODO automate this, the run-time can simply generate a header (or reuse the defined wrapper header) to ensure this doesn't happen.
+TODO The run-time now generates a header that can be included in a C++ project to avoid such misconfiguration